DeathReborn/Changelog/README.md

 ### Replacement
 - LED Flashlight is removed, instead default flashlight was replaced with Actual Flashlight addon

+### Removal
+- Removed More Realistic Bill Corpse due to conflict

 ### L4B DR Edition
 - Updated script to latest Left 4 Bots addon
 - tank_molotov_chance value has been reduced to 40% (Since mostly player throws Tank instead of bots)